Swampland Criteria in the Slotheon Field Dark Energy: Introduction

-In this work we explore whether the Slotheon model \cite{upala,debabratada,germani} for Dark Energy obeys the string Swampland criteria.
-The string swampland criteria for an effective field theory to be consistent with the string theory is given by \begin{itemize} \item The range $d$ traversed by the scalar fields should obey the bound $|\Delta \pi| < d \sim {\cal {O}}(1)$ (in reduced Planck units) \cite{criteria1}. \item The quantity $|\nabla_\pi V|/V > c \sim {\cal {O}}(1)$ in reduced Planck units \cite{criteria2}, where $V$ is the potential of the scalar field $\pi$ and $V>0$.
-This means that the derivative of the potential $V$ of the scalar field has a finite minima (a lower bound). \end{itemize} This second criterion is from the fact that it is difficult to construct the de Sitter vacuum.
+The second criterion is from the fact that it is difficult to construct the de Sitter vacuum.
 It is argued in \cite{l.heisenberg} that the second criterion is relevant for Dark Energy.
 Therefore in the present context the second condition is important.
-In the present work we investigate the consistency of the Dark Energy from Slotheon scalar field theory with the string Swampland criteria.
+In this work we investigate the consistency of the Dark Energy from Slotheon scalar field theory with this string Swampland criterion.
 In this regard we explore the variations of Dark Energy equation of state parameters.
-We consider generalised thawing model \cite{thawing} of Dark Energy \cite{parametrisation} to construct the variations of Dark Energy equation of state where the experimental bounds are considered by choosing the parameter $\omega_0$ from Euclid \cite{euclid} simulated data.
+We consider a generalised thawing model \cite{thawing} of Dark Energy \cite{parametrisation} to construct the variations of Dark Energy equation of state where the experimental bounds are considered by choosing the parameter $\omega_0$ from Euclid \cite{euclid} simulated data.
 We then compute the variations of $w(z)$ with $z$ for Slotheon Dark Energy scalar field model.
-This is done for different chosen values of $\lambda=\frac{M_{\rm pl} V'}{V}$, where $M_{\rm pl}$ is the reduced Planck mass and $V$ is Slotheon scalar field potential.
-These are then compared with the thawing Dark Energy limits mentioned earlier to test the Swampland criteria for Slotheon Dark Energy model.
+This is done for different chosen values of $\lambda=\frac{M_{\rm pl} V'}{V}$, where $M_{\rm pl}$ denotes the reduced Planck mass and $V$ is Slotheon scalar field potential.
+These are then compared with the thawing Dark Energy limits to test the Swampland criteria for Slotheon Dark Energy model.
 We repeat this comparison for quintessence scalar field model and found that Slotheon Dark Energy model satisfies Swampland criteria better than the quintessence model.